 Hey!
-My name is Ronan Goulden and I am a junior riding Varsity this year.
+My name is Ronan Goulden and I am a senior riding Varsity this year.
 I started mountain biking back in 6th grade and have been hooked ever since.
 I have had the pleasure of being on the Drake Team for the past two years and have improved leaps and bounds since I joined freshman year.
 When it comes to riding and racing, I have been pretty much through it all: major pre-race jitters, crashing into my friend at the start of my first freshman race (sorry Wyatt), racing with the flu and taking a header into a muddy stream, dropping my water bottle countless times, and even winning it all.
 Please don’t hesitate to ask me any questions (parents included), I would love to help you out.
-Feel free to connect with me anytime at my email: email@example.com I am super excited to be one of your team captains and Go Pirates!
+Feel free to connect with me anytime at my email: firstname.lastname@example.org I am super excited to be one of your team captains and Go Pirates!

 Hi!
 I’m Elise.
-I’m a junior on the team this year racing JV for the first time!
+I’m a senior on the team this year racing varsity for the first time!
 When I (reluctantly) signed up for mountain biking freshman year, I had no idea how much I would grow to love the people, places, and things we do together.
 I didn’t used to be athletic, but I learned that I’m very competitive and I can use that to help me go fast.
 Mountain biking is a great opportunity to get out and see the beautiful areas of Marin and California.
 I love cheering teammates on from hammocks suspended in trees, breathlessly racing to the top of Loma Alta, team dinners and playing cards against humanity in hotel rooms, and running up to the top tier of the podium with everyone.
 My goal as a captain is to help everyone feel the same joy and pride as I do.
 Drake mountain biking means so much to me and I hope that I can share that love with everyone on the team!
 Please ask me anything or let me know if I can help.
 Roll pirates!

 Drake Captains also meet a stringent set of requirements above and beyond showing up to team practices and races: